 The fairway resembles a wide green road, which climbs and curves gently upwards towards the elevated green.
 A resurrected stock dam lies on the left side of the fairway, but it is aesthetic rather than threatening.
 On the right open areas of thorn scrub give way to thickly forested slopes.
 The large and welcoming green has gradual slopes and saplings that will one day shade the area.

-Olivewood’s signature fifteenth hole is sure to remain in a golfer’s memory long after the round is over.
+Olivewood’s signature hole fifteen is sure to remain in a golfer’s memory long after the round is over.
 The tee and green are on opposite slopes of a formidable, forested ravine, leaving one option for the tee shot – clear it or take another ball.

 As a concession to the difficulty, the seniors’ and ladies’ tees push up closer to the edge of the drop, reducing the length of the first shot.
 The bunkers on the steep banks leading up to the green might be a hazard but they will also stop a mishit ball from winding its way down the hill into the stream.